EstebanGiorgis/DAI_Project_3/README.md

 - `id` - The unique identifier of the user
 - `firstName` - The first name of the user
 - `lastName` - The last name of the user
+- `username` - Username chosen by user
+- `password` - Password chosen by user

 #### Status codes

 - `201` (Created) - The user has been successfully created
 - `400` (Bad Request) - The request body is invalid

-### Get one user's overview
+- `409` (Conflict) - Username already exists

+### Modify an existing user

-- `GET /users/{id}`
+- `POST /user/{id}`

-Get one user's overview by its ID.
+Update user infos

 #### Request

-The request path must contain the ID of the user.
+The request contains a JSON object with the following possible properties (depending on what he wants to update) :
+- firstName
+- lastName
+- username
+- password

 #### Response

-The response body contains a JSON object with the following properties:
+The response contains a JSON with the following properties :
+- `id` - The unique identifier of the user
+- `firstName` - The first name of the user
+- `lastName` - The last name of the user
+- `username` - Username chosen by user
+- `password` - Password chosen by user

 #### Status codes

-- `200` (OK) - The user has been successfully retrieved
+- `201` (Created) - The user informations were correctly updated
+- `400` (Bad Request) - The request body is invalid

+### Delete an existing user

+- `DELETE /user/{id}`

+Delete user

+#### Request

+The request has an empty body, only giving id in url

+#### Response

+The response has also an empty body

+#### Status codes

+- `204` (No content) - Delete was successful, no content is present in the body
-- `404` (Not Found) - The user does not exist
+- `404` (Not Found) - The specified user does not exist